-uit fower (lecf) values allu Equipment Nequirements painty current rower (peer) values and equipment requirements for other equipment classes for manning opgrades Equipment Class Control Gear LCP Value Equipment Requirement (Equipment being installed) Equipment Requirement (Equipment being removed) T5 Adaptor Kit Not Applicable (ineligible) As Published by the Scheme Administrator Ineligible Must demonstrate the LCP to the satisfaction of the Scheme Administrator.
-Retrofit Luminaire - LED Linear Lamp Not Applicable(ineligible) As Published by the Scheme Administrator Ineligible Built In + Existing Magnetic Transformer (Excluding clause 9.8) 1.25 × NLP as Published by Scheme Administrator Must meet product requirements and minimum performance specifications for Lamp Life, electro- magnetic compatibility (where applicable), luminous LED Lamp Only - ELV Built In + Existing Electronic Transformer (Excluding clause 9.8) 1.08 × NLP as Published by Scheme Administrator efficacy, power factor and LCP as evidenced by: (a) a certification scheme accepted by the Scheme Administrator, including but not limited to a Standard Turning list and Generic ballast (for use in Activity Definition E1 only) 1.165 x NLP as Published by Scheme Administrator (b) test reports from an accredited laboratory, in accordance with requirements Published by the Scheme Administrator; or LED Lamp Only - 240V Self Ballasted Built In As Published by the Scheme Administrator (c) compliance with a relevant AS/NZS standard for the relevant Equipment Class recognised by the Scheme Induction Luminaire Built In or Independent Administrator; or (d) demonstrated product acceptance under schedules of LED Lamp and Driver the VEU program recognised as relevant by the Scheme Administrator including compliance with any Modified Luminaire- LED Linear Lamp additional Equipment Requirements Published by the Scheme Administrator.
+Equipment Class Control Gear LCP Value Equipment Requirement (Equipment being installed) Equipment Requirement (Equipment being removed) T5 Adaptor Kit Not Applicable (ineligible) As Published by the Scheme Administrator Ineligible Must demonstrate the LCP to the satisfaction of the Scheme Administrator.
+Retrofit Luminaire - LED Linear Lamp Not Applicable(ineligible) As Published by the Scheme Administrator Ineligible Built In + Existing Magnetic Transformer (Excluding clause 9.8) 1.25 × NLP as Published by Scheme Administrator Must meet product requirements and minimum performance specifications for Lamp Life, electromagnetic compatibility (where applicable), luminous LED Lamp Only - ELV Built In + Existing Electronic Transformer (Excluding clause 9.8) 1.08 × NLP as Published by Scheme Administrator efficacy, power factor and LCP as evidenced by: (a) a certification scheme accepted by the Scheme Administrator, including but not limited to a Standard Luminaire list; and Generic ballast (for use in Activity Definition E1 only) 1.165 x NLP as Published by Scheme Administrator (b) test reports from an accredited laboratory, in accordance with requirements Published by the Scheme Administrator; or LED Lamp Only - 240V Self Ballasted Built In As Published by the Scheme Administrator (c) compliance with a relevant AS/NZS standard for the relevant Equipment Class recognised by the Scheme Induction Luminaire Built In or Independent Administrator; or (d) demonstrated product acceptance under schedules of LED Lamp and Driver - the VEU program recognised as relevant by the Scheme Administrator including compliance with any Modified Luminaire- LED Linear Lamp additional Equipment Requirements Published by the Scheme Administrator.
 LED Luminaire - fixed type LED Luminaire - Linear Lamp LED Luminaire - floodlight LED Luminaire - recessed LED Luminaire - high/lowbay LED Luminaire - streetlight LED Luminaire - emergency lighting